 If you end up needing more types of assistance than unemployment insurance coverage, however, the issue could get more complex.
 USCIS has, fortunately, stated that people with symptoms (fever, cough, shortness of breath) should "seek necessary medical treatment or preventive services" and that this "will not negatively affect" an eventual public charge analysis.
 But its statement didn't cover more than medical treatment.

-That's part of the reason why, in July 2020 a Manhattan federal court issued two nationwide injunctions blocking the latest version of the public rules at least temporarily, during the period that the COVID-19 pandemic is considered a national health emergency.
-The injunctions were issued against both the Department of Homeland Security (DHS) and the Department of State, each of which have written their own, slightly differing regulations concerning the definition of a public charge.
-The court's injunction will prevent these agencies from enforcing, applying, implementing, or treating as effective the “public charge” rule during the COVID-19 outbreak.
+That's part of the reason why, in July 2020 a Manhattan federal court issued two nationwide injunctions blocking the Trump Administration's harsh version of the public rules at least temporarily, during the period that the COVID-19 pandemic is considered a national health emergency.
+The injunctions were issued against both the Department of Homeland Security (DHS) and the Department of State, each of which had written its own, slightly differing regulations concerning the definition of a public charge.
+The court's injunction will prevent these agencies from enforcing, applying, implementing, or treating as effective the "public charge" rule during the COVID-19 outbreak.
+Furthermore, courts eventually blocked the Trump public charge rules altogether, and the Biden Administration will follow the guidance that was in place before that.

-If you do end up relying on additional government benefits, then when the time comes to apply for a future visa or green card, you would be wise to attach a letter of explanation to your application detailing how the COVID-19 pandemic affected your ability to work or conduct your usual activities and why you had to seek this form of assistance.
+Nevertheless, if you do end up relying on additional government benefits in the U.S., then when the time comes to apply for a future visa or green card, you would be wise to attach a letter of explanation to your application detailing how the COVID-19 pandemic affected your ability to work or conduct your usual activities and why you had to seek this form of assistance.